 Industry: Consumer ElectronicsThe goal of this project was to create a future vision of TV consumption in the next 5 to 20 years.
 A handful of both far-reaching and practical solutions were developed and then presented to the CEO to map out future investment strategy, appropriate revenue models, product roadmap, and the next consumer vision for CES 2019.
 Prior to concept development, an extensive knowledge base was created to understand the evolution of social behavior, attitude, perception, linguistics, media consumption, and technologies surrounding TV culture, living room space, home, and family.
 The team then developed five concepts that focused on AI, cloud, appliance integration, blockchain, and shared space.
 The research work included analyzing home architecture and interior, looking at the functional progression of home throughout history, identifying the culture code of TV based on trends, and moderating usability studies, testing concepts, interpreting key data from surveys, orchestrating focus groups, and performing secondary market research.

 Industry: Digital Content MarketplaceThe team proposed and implemented a complete redesign of digital content marketplace for games, videos, music, and cloud storage.
 By combining in-home field research, heuristic evaluation, secondary research and competitive analysis, the team identified product weaknesses, brand strengths and high-ROI opportunities that provided meaningful advantages to consumers.
-During the project, the team defined a new product vision and ethos by balancing between consumer’s perception of Sony brand and its products AND the traditional and aspirational values of Sony that the company strived to follow.
-After identifying that there were huge discrepancies betweern the two that resulted in disfunct organizational structure and products that are derived from it, our team helped create the most optimal path for the company and services so that they can both succeed amogst competition.
-The team’s product, design, and organizational strategies were gradually implemented over the following decade—allowing Sony to return to top in the marketplace.
+During the project, the team defined a new product vision and ethos by identifying discrepancies between consumer’s perception of brand and its products, contradiction in traditional and aspirational values of brand, and duality that exists between materiality and immateriality.
+After identifying these irregular organizational structure and behavior that are reflected in various products, our team helped to create the most optimal product strategy for its cloud service.
+The team’s product, design, and organizational strategies were gradually implemented over the following decade—allowing Sony to return to top in the marketplace for its cloud services and electronics.

 Industry: Sports & EntertainmentJinsoo and his product team designed a complete fan experience across mobile, TV, premium services, and live events.
 The team was able to drastically improve fan engagement as much as 500% by having a deep understanding of how American football fans consume information related to NFL and its tribal culture.
-The tasks involved in defining fan experience included: gaining insights about the fans' emotional needs and motivations; designing with varying degrees of public and private spaces in mind; improving usability, readability, and scannability of tabular, text-based, and visual data; providing next-gen stats based on real-time performance, movement, and biometrics gathered from stadium and wearable sensors.
+The tasks required in defining fan experience were: gaining insights about the fans' emotional needs and motivations; designing with various types of public and private spaces in mind; improving usability, readability, and scannability of tabular, text-based, and visual data; providing next-gen stats based on real-time performance, movement, and biometrics gathered from stadium and wearable sensors.

 Industry: Electric TransportationAs a part of the public unveiling of Nissan Leaf, the first electric vehicle to be sold in N. American market, Jinsoo and his team designed a strategic playbook to understand the consumer's mindset, increase adoption of electric vehicle, educate consumers about its benefits based on relevant context.
 Next, the team developed a series of consumer-centric mobile tools to help rationalize and visualize potential buyer's decision process at dealership without needing to interact with pushy salesperson.
 In tandem, another tool for salesperson was created to promote more transparency and build trust between the dealer and potential buyer—all while improving speed, efficiency, accuracy and ergonomics.